Willie Anne Wright: Biography

 Willie Anne Wright was born Willie Anna Boschen, in Richmond, Virginia.
 Her father was a musician and sometime-artist.

 She graduated from the College of William & Mary in 1945 with a BS in Psychology, and from Virginia Commonwealth University in 1964 with an MFA in Painting.
+Wright notes that William & Mary fine arts professor Thomas Thorne was particularly influential to her as an undergraduate, both by providing access to art supplies during wartime and by selecting two of her watercolors to be exhibited at the Virginia Museum of Fine Arts in a 1944 exhibition.
 She later studied at the Maine photographic workshops in Rockport, Maine and the Visual Studies Workshop in Rochester, New York.

-She married and had three children.
+She married John “Jack” Wright Jr. and had three children.

 Career

-Willie Anne began her artistic career as a painter, teaching art classes at the Jewish Community Center, and was influenced by one of her painting instructors, Theresa Pollak.
+Wright began her artistic career as a painter, teaching art classes at the Jewish Community Center, and was influenced by one of her painting instructors, Theresa Pollak.
 For a while, she experimented with printmaking.
 By 1973, she began to focus more and more on photography.
 Inspired by her surroundings and personal life, her first works incorporated images of her family, friends, and Civil War reenactors.
 Well known for her use of the old technique of pinhole, she is also an exceptional master in lensless photography, solar printing, and photograms.